tanguyguyot/spam-classifier/README.md

 ### Evaluation

-After running the pipeline, the results will include a summary of recalls for each model type used in the classification.
+After running the pipeline, the results will include a summary of Recall for each model type used in the classification, as False Negative are more expensive than false positives (we want to ideally avoid getting spams in our mailbox).

 ## License